vishsangale/codeKatas/README.md

 CK3 - Basic implementation of Binary Min Heap
 CK4 - Insertion sort implementation
 CK5 - Check if linked list is a palindrome
+CK6 - Replace all spaces with given characters
+CK7 - Basic implementation of merge sort